-Savings Directive (unaudited)
+Savings Directive

 Dividends distributed by a portfolio will fall into the scope of the Savings Directive if more than 15% of the Portfolio's assets are invested in debt claims (as defined in the Law).
-Redemption proceeds realised by shareholders on the disposal of shares will fall into the scope of the Savings Directive if more than 40% of the relevant Portfolio's assets are invested in debt claims.
-As at 31 December 2010 and 2009, the Fund's investment portfolio was such that the Fund was in scope of the Directive with respect to dividends and redemption proceeds.
+Redemption proceeds realised by shareholders on the disposal of Shares will fall into the scope of the Savings Directive if more than 40% of the relevant Portfolio's assets are invested in debt claims.
+As at 31 December 2011 and 2010, the Fund's investment portfolio was such that the Fund was in scope of the Directive with respect to dividends and redemption proceeds.

-No dividends were declared during the years ended 31 December 2010 and 2009 and, as the Fund seeks to achieve capital growth, it is not expected that dividends will be paid.
-With respect to redemptions, costs incurred that can be allocated to interest generated exceed such interest generated and as a result taxable income per share is nil.
+No dividends were declared during the year ended 31 December 2011 and 2010 and, as the Fund seeks to achieve capital growth, it is not expected that dividends will be paid.
+With respect to redemptions, costs incurred that can be allocated to interest generated exceed such interest generated and as a result taxable income per Share is nil.